 Bill Would Aid Military Residents Who Passed the Civil Service Exam but Deployment Postponed the Fulfilling of Remaining Employment Requirements

-An Assembly panel on Thursday approved legislation sponsored by Assembly Democrats Benjie Wimberly, Troy Singleton, Shavonda Sumter and Angelica Jimenez providing a second chance at employment for members of the National Guard or the Reserves who could not accept a position as a police officer or firefighter because of service to the nation.
+(TRENTON) – The Assembly on Monday approved legislation sponsored by Assembly Democrats Benjie Wimberly, Troy Singleton, Shavonda Sumter, Angelica Jimenez and Joe Danielsen providing a second chance at employment for members of the National Guard or the Reserves who could not accept a position as a police officer or firefighter because of service to the nation.

 “Active duty assignments often derail plans for reserve and guard members who apply to join the police or fire department,” said Wimberly (D-Bergen, Passaic).
 “When they are not fulfilling the part-time obligations of the reserves or the guard, we could use them here on our front lines as first responders and we should accommodate their obligations accordingly.”

 The sponsors said the bill (A-1873) allows a person who previously passed or subsequently passes a civil service examination for the position of police officer or firefighter, but who was unable or is unable to complete any other requirements for employment due to active duty in the National Guard or the Reserves, to have the person’s name placed in order by score on a subsequent eligible list (designated by the person) for the same type of position.

 “Their service, experience and highly trained skill set is reason enough to afford them a second opportunity to finish their application to become a police officer or firefighter,” Singleton (D-Burlington).
 “This legislation strengthens teams of first responders in our communities by recruiting qualified service men and women.”